Daniel Zamora: Los Angeles Dodgers

 On February 21, 2022, Zamora signed with the Toros de Tijuana of the Mexican League.

 On March 10, 2022, Zamora signed a minor league contract with the Los Angeles Dodgers.
 He spent the season with the Triple-A Oklahoma City Dodgers, pitching in 51 games with a 4–2 record, a 3.86 ERA, and 71 strikeouts.
 Zamora elected free agency following the season on November 10.

 Pittsburgh Pirates (second stint)

 On December 11, 2022, Zamora signed a minor league deal with the Pittsburgh Pirates.
 He spent the year with the Triple–A Indianapolis Indians, also appearing in one game for the Single–A Bradenton Marauders.
 In 27 games for the Indians, Zamora logged a 4.97 ERA with 32 strikeouts across 29 innings pitched.
 He elected free agency following the season on November 6, 2023.

 On April 7, 2024, Zamora retired from professional baseball.

 Toros de Tijuana

 On March 15, 2025, Zamora came out of retirement and signed with the Toros de Tijuana of the Mexican League.
+In 49 relief appearances, he posted a 2–1 record with a 3.62 ERA and 44 strikeouts across 37 1/3 innings pitched.

+On March 16, 2026, Zamora went back into retirement.